Real Estate Money Laundering: How It Works, Red Flags, and How to Detect It

 Property is attractive to criminals for several reasons.
 Transaction sizes are large: a single deal can move millions in one wire without the repetition required by cash-based methods like smurfing and structuring.
 Price discovery is opaque; two apartments in the same building can trade at significantly different prices without attracting regulatory scrutiny.
 Beneficial ownership disclosure requirements, until recently, were weak or absent in many key markets.
 Cash purchases are common in certain segments, and nominee ownership structures are straightforward to create through shell companies and legal entities spanning multiple jurisdictions.

 Banks processing wire transfers, originating mortgages, or holding accounts for property developers and buyers are all potential channels for the underlying flows.
-Real estate professionals, including estate agents and notaries, are separately obligated gatekeepers under FATF Recommendation 22 and its national implementations.
+Real estate professionals, including estate agents and notaries, are separately obligated gatekeepers under their own AML regimes.

 How does Real Estate Money Laundering work?